aigerabae/dauren_gwas/redo_july.md

 cat("\nWrote simpleM_per_chr.csv and simpleM_summary.csv\n")
 ```

-The genome-wide significance threshold of 5×10⁻⁸ was derived for arrays with genome-wide backbone coverage approximating ~1,000,000 independent tests and is likely overly conservative for a targeted array with 181,595 variants.
-We therefore additionally computed an array-specific effective number of independent tests using the eigenvalue-based method of Li and Ji (2005), implemented following the windowed approach of Gao et al. (2008) (simpleM), applied to autosomal variants (n = 180,388; chromosome X excluded, see below).
-Pairwise LD correlation matrices were computed within sliding 2,000-SNP windows (500-SNP overlap), and the number of eigenvalues required to explain 99.5% of cumulative variance was summed across windows and chromosomes, yielding M_eff = 17,699.8 and a corrected significance threshold of 0.05/17,699.8 = 2.83×10⁻⁶.
-As a complementary, more conservative estimate, we also report a naive Bonferroni correction on the LD-pruned variant set (r² < 0.2; 54,327 variants; threshold = 9.20×10⁻⁷).
-No variant in this study reached significance under the genome-wide standard, the naive array-wide Bonferroni threshold, the LD-pruned threshold, or the simpleM-corrected threshold; the lowest observed p-value (2.6×10⁻⁵, rs[XXX]) falls short of even the least conservative of these.
-Chromosome X was excluded from the M_eff calculation due to [an unresolved excess of heterozygous-haploid genotype calls in male samples flagged during QC / pending pseudoautosomal-region splitting]; X-linked association results are reported [descriptively only / with a separate note], consistent with standard practice for excluding sex chromosomes from genome-wide M_eff estimation.
+Because standard genome-wide significance (p = 5e-8) assumes approximately 1,000,000 independent tests and is overly stringent for a targeted array of 181,595 variants, we calculated an array-specific effective number of independent tests (M_eff).
+Using the eigenvalue decomposition method of Li and Ji (2005) via the sliding-window approach of Gao et al. (2008) (`simpleM`) across 180,388 autosomal variants in our analytic sample (N = 164), we estimated pairwise LD matrices within 2,000-SNP windows (500\-SNP overlap).
+Summing the eigenvalues required to explain 99.5% of cumulative variance yielded M_eff = 16,319.2, corresponding to a study-specific significance threshold of p = 3.06e-6 (0.05 / 16,319.2).
+For comparison, a naive Bonferroni correction on the LD-pruned variant set (r^2 < 0.2; 54,327 variants) yielded a threshold of p = 9.20e-7.
+Chromosome X was excluded from the M_eff calculation in accordance with standard practice for sex-chromosome filtering.
+No variant reached significance under any threshold, with the primary lead association (rs1560036, p = 2.42e-5) falling short of the study-specific M_eff cutoff.

-The effective number of independent tests, estimated via windowed eigenvalue decomposition (Li & Ji, 2005; Gao et al., 2008) on the final analytic sample (N=164, autosomal variants, n=180,388), was M_eff=16,319.2, yielding a study-specific significance threshold of 0.05/16,319.2 = 3.06×10⁻⁶.
-The top association (rs1560036, p=2.42×10⁻⁵) did not reach this threshold.

 ```
 Result: